Visit Palestine programs 2023 – 2024

 Day 11: Jaffa is called the Bride of the Sea.
 Jaffa is beautiful.
 Situated on the Mediterranean sea.
 It was a thriving Palestinian city with several theaters and cinemas and an important port from where the famous Jaffa oranges were exported.
 The city was depopulated in 1948.
 The remaining Palestinians were all driven into one quarter.
 The rest of the city was inhabited with new Jewish immigrants.
 After exploring Jaffa and lunch you can spend some time on the beach or even swimming depending on the season and the weather!

-And this evening we say goodbye during our goodbye evening with traditional Palestinian music.
+And this evening we say goodbye.
 It’s the end of our stay together.
 But the beginning of new friendships!
 You will take all these experiences home with you and your enthusiasm will bring more and more people to come to Palestine.
 Palestine deserves tourism.

 We want to put Palestine back on the tourism map!